kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 hooks section
 ^^^^^^^^^^^^^

-Since v9.8, it is possible to run shell commands *before/after ingestion* by adding optional ``hooks`` configuration in an ingredient file.
+Since v9.8, it is possible to run shell commands *before/after data import* by adding optional ``hooks`` configuration in an ingredient file.
-There are 2 types of ingestion hooks:
+There are 2 types of hooks:

 * ``before_ingestion`` - Run shell commands before analyzing the input files, e.g. reproject input files from EPSG:3857 to EPSG:4326 with gdalwarp and